We would love for you to come to services anytime! If it's your first time, you may have some questions like these.

 Kids of all ages are welcome.
-Our children's wing is near the west entrance and you'll see a check-in table just inside the entrance for the 9:15 Sunday morning Bible class.
-The check-in helpers will gladly help you find the right class for your children.
+Our children's wing is near the west entrance and you'll see a check-in station just inside the entrance for the 9:15 Sunday morning Bible class.
+Our check-in volunteers will be happy to help you!

 During worship an attended nursery is available for children under 2 years old.
 It is located in the west hall, first door on the left.

 Our quiet room / nursing area is located near the east entrance to the building, across from the Family Room.

-That said, children of all ages are welcome in all parts of the service.
+That said, children of all ages are welcome in every part of the service.
 Don't worry if they make noise--they're kids!
 And we are delighted to hear the sounds of babies and children among us.

 What's the service like?

 The main components of our worship times are singing, praying, partaking of the Lord's Supper, and hearing a message from God's word.
 Below is a description of each of those parts:

 We sing to express our praise and gratitude to God.
 We believe that God is praiseworthy and we are learning that our lives are best ordered when they are ordered around Him.
 Singing helps us reorder our thinking around His unchangeable goodness, beauty, might, and grace.
 Our singing is a cappella -- a tradition that emphasizes the voice of every member of the congregation.
 If this is new to you, don't worry about how you sound.
 There is a simple beauty to singing this way, but it isn't about how it sounds -- it's about the heart.

 God hears prayers.
 We don't always know what is best or even what to ask for, but as children with our Father, we know that there is no concern of ours too small to concern Him.
 Various members will lead public prayers, often expressing things that many of us in the room are concerned about.
 Even though only one person is speaking, it is a time for every heart to turn toward God with whatever is on the heart.